worldstar/MedSAM2-Labelme/README.md

 ```

 ## Mode Selection
 The segmentation system is divided into four modes based on single-image and multi-image processing.
 Multi-image processing supports an automatic segmentation mode, while single-image processing offers an automatic mode, a semi-automatic single segmentation region mode, and a semi-automatic multi segmentation region mode.
+All semi-automatic segmentation modes support four types of breast cancer imaging modalities (ADC, DCE, DWI, PET) as well as cardiac ultrasound image segmentation.
+In contrast, all automatic modes are limited to the four breast cancer imaging types only.
 <div align="center">
   <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/modeselect.png" width=70%/>
 </div>